 We have spoken in the past about preferring to use discounted cashflows to determine what we perceive to be a 'fair price' for an asset but we have not used this commentary to lay out our definition of what we perceive to be a high quality business.
-When seeking a new investment for the CSI funds we are looking for businesses that are able to grow their sales at greater than GDP over the cycle.
+When seeking a new investment for the CSI feeling neither fearful nor greedy.

+funds we are looking for businesses that are able to grow their sales at greater than GDP over the cycle.
 They should be able to maintain stable gross margins (suggesting pricing power for their good or service) and generate high operating margins (suggesting their good or service is not one that can be easily competed against).
 They should be able to turn these operating profits into cash (it is no use if all profits generated must be spent on machinery or inventory to keep the growth wheel spinning).
-They should enjoy high returns on capital (showing that more capital is not necessarily needed to drive the same growth) and they should do all of this with reasonable leverage (excessive debt can be toxic in the presence of an unexpected surprise).
+They should enjoy high returns on capital (showing that more capital is not necessarily needed to drive the same growth) and they should do all of this The quarter began with concerns that Central Banks had fallen behind with reasonable leverage (excessive debt can be toxic in the presence of an unexpected surprise).
 We think these businesses will survive war, inflation and interest rates and whilst their share prices may go through disappointing periods over the short term, when bought at a fair price, these businesses should deliver a pleasing result to shareholders over the long term.